 Located just 10 kilometers outside of Valladolid, this town only counts about 2,000 inhabitants but houses a 15th-century royal fortress in the form of a storybook castle, with a drawbridge, watchtowers, and machicolations.
 It’s also one of the cradles of rosé wine, with the Cigales designation of origin.

-It’s almost impossible to reach with public transport, so the easiest way is by taxi.
+It’s almost impossible to reach by public transport, so the easiest way is by taxi.
 They’re so happy to see interest in their heritage, that it’s going to be much cheaper than you might think to get one to take you there and wait for you.

 By Krystianna from Volumes & Voyages